-HWG represents industry in a wide range of consumer product safety matters.
-The practice is led by John Hodges, who has more than thirty years of experience in consumer product safety issues.
+HWG represents industry in a wide range of product safety matters.
+The practice is led by John Hodges, who has more than thirty years of experience in product safety issues.

 We assist companies in evaluating safety issues and reporting to the Consumer Product Safety Commission (CPSC) and other relevant agencies.
 We represent clients in CPSC investigations and, where warranted, in developing and implementing corrective action programs and related communications.
 To the extent feasible, these strategies are tailored to reduce risk of reputational damage, business disruption, and litigation.
 We have often persuaded CPSC to resolve matters without a product recall.